indirakalagara/emission-factor-mgmt/readme.md

 - Between example 2 and 3 the `Locations` are same but `Date of Activity` is different.
 - Being the locations are same `DEFRA` Emission factor is applied for both.
 - But versions of the `DEFRA` Emission factor is different because the `Date of Activity` is different.
-- For 2022 data, Envizi's FSA applied DEFRA-2022 because it is effective from Jan 2022-DeC 2022.
+- For example 2, `DEFRA-2022` factorset is applied because it is effective from `Jan 2022 - Dec 2022`.
-- For 2023 data, new DEFRA factorset is applied which is effective from Jan 2023.
+- For example 3, `DEFRA-2023` factorset is applied which is effective from `Jan 2023`.
 - You can also look at Total CO2e and Facotor source values from the screenshot.

 ### Factors publishing dates

-For keeping things easier and simpler, here we only talk about Factor Effective dates, not publishing dates.
+For keeping things easier and simpler, so far we only talk about Factor Effective dates, not publishing dates.
 To learn more on effective and published date logic works together in Envizi, please refer https://knowledgebase.envizi.com/home/factor-published-date-logic

 ## How does these Emission Factor Sets are maintained in Envizi ?